 What is a Pizza Pot Pie Anyway?

-It an upside down pizza, kind of.
+It an upside-down deep dish pizza, kind of.
 Its only upside down while baking.

 It is simply baked upside down with the pizza crust on the top.
-Baking a pizza pot pie with the crust on the top ensures that you get a browned and crispy crust.
+Baking with the crust on the top ensures that you get a browned and crispy crust.

-Unless you live near Chicago, you aren’t likely to find an upside down pizza.
+Unless you live near Chicago, you aren’t likely to find one of these.

 Like extra sauce?
 No problem, add extra!
 The only limitation to your pizza is the size of the bowl being used.

-I use my 1-ounce Pyrex custard cups, they are oven safe.
-Using anything much bigger than that and the pot pie is so big it needs to be shared.
+I use my 10-ounce Pyrex custard cups, they are oven safe.
+Using anything much bigger than that it’s a challenge to flip, the bowls stay hot for a long time.

 Whatever bowl or vessel is used to make these, it must be oven safe!!

 Sliced mozzarella cheese will give the best presentation of the finished product.
-Sliced cheese will not melt into the fillings like shredded cheese will.
+Sliced cheese will not melt into the fillings as shredded cheese will.